-As of June 29, 2024, our NOL carryforwards for federal and state were \$102,164 and \$84,057, respectively.
+As of September 28, 2024, our NOL carryforwards for federal and state were \$99,578 and \$81,697, respectively.
 In order to preserve our substantial tax assets associated with the NOLs and built-in-losses under Section 382 of the Internal Revenue Code, we adopted a Tax Benefits Preservation Agreement ("Rights Agreement").
 Under Section 382 of the Internal Revenue Code, a corporation that undergoes an "ownership change" may be subject to limitations on its ability to utilize its pre-change NOLs to offset future taxable income.
 In general, an ownership change occurs if the aggregate stock ownership of certain stockholders (generally 5% stockholders, applying certain look-through and aggregation rules) increases by more than 50% over such stockholders' lowest percentage ownership during the testing period (generally three years).
-Purchases of our common stock in amounts greater than specified levels, which will be beyond our control, could create a limitation on our ability to utilize our NOLs for tax purposes in the future.
-The Rights Agreement is intended to impose certain ownership limitations to prevent the purchase of our common stock in amounts that could jeopardize our ability to utilize our NOLs.
+Purchases of our common stock in amounts greater than specified levels, which will be beyond our control, could create a limitations to prevent the purchase of our common stock in amounts that could jeopardize our ability to utilize our NOLs.
 While we entered into the Rights Agreement in order to preserve our NOLs, the Rights Agreement could inhibit acquisitions of significant stake in us and may prevent a change in our control.
-As a result, the Rights Agreement may have an "antitakeover" effect.
+As a result, the Rights Agreement may have an "anti-takeover" effect.
 Similarly, the limits on the amount of common stock that a stockholder may own may make it more difficult for stockholders to replace current management or members of the board of directors.
 Although we have taken steps intended to preserve our ability to utilize our NOLs, including the adoption of the Rights Agreement, such efforts may not be successful.